Is Modern Life Rewiring Our Brains?

 We are a way for the cosmos to know itself. – Carl Sagan

 Navigating the intricate pathways of our brain might feel like venturing into uncharted territory.
-Yet, with the insights provided, it’s clear that overthinking, while rooted in our biology, is not an unchangeable destiny.
+Yet, with the insights provided, it’s clear that modern life, while rooted in our biology, is not an unchangeable destiny.
 The environments we live in and the digital age’s constant stimuli play their part, but our brain’s incredible adaptability is on our side.

 Just as we’ve trained our minds to react to certain stimuli over time, with awareness, intention, and sometimes a little expert guidance, we can recalibrate these responses.
 Remember, our brain, with all its complexities, still has an ‘off’ switch for that incessant overthinking.